fskelly/Solis-Modbus-Auto-Charging-using-Solax/README.md

 https://github.com/Jumpy07/Solis---SolisCloud-and-Home-Assistant/blob/main/README.md?fbclid=IwAR1A36MUN4-2RdS32RacsXdW2iAC5l51imUdrd5vLuUG15JsJTYAK58Y6Rs

-Four files exist here - code for your dashboard, code for Template Sensors (config.yaml), code for Automations and definitions for Helpers.
+Four files exist here - code for your Home Assistant dashboard, code for Template Sensors (config.yaml), code for Automations and definitions for Helpers.
 Instructions on where to copy & paste exist within each repo file.

 You must install HACS integrations and frontend as specified in the repo files.